 Dog health and welfare

-There are an estimated 9.3 million dogs in the UK and over a quarter of the UK population are dog owners.
+There are an estimated 9.3 million dogs in the UK making them the most popular pet in UK households.
 However the

-The first two findings are in line with the autumn 2014 Voice of the Veterinary Profession survey results, which revealed 95% of companion animal vets said that better
+The 2014 Voice of the Veterinary Profession survey results also revealed 95% of companion animal vets said that better

 weight control would have a significant impact on canine health and welfare.